bpowell15/hrs-cordova-plugin-fcm/README.md

-# Edited to resolve UIWebView issue on cordova < 8, Thanks to origianl authors of the plugins.
+# Edited to resolve UIWebView issue on cordova < 8, Thanks to original authors of the plugins.
 > To add the cordova plugin to a project run `cordova plugin PATH_TO_FILE` in the appropriate directory

 ```javascript